 - Part one: The North Northamptonshire Joint Core Strategy (JCS)

 - Part two: The Plan for the Borough of Wellingborough (PBW)

 The council is in the process of preparing part two, the Plan for the Borough of Wellingborough, which will replace the policies currently in the Town Centre Area Action Plan (2009) and the saved policies from the Borough of Wellingborough Local Plan (1999-2004).
 The PBW will also replace the Site Specific Proposals Development Plan Document that reached preferred options consultation stage in 2010.

 These documents were prepared before the National Planning Policy Framework was issued by Government and they have become dated in many respects.
 We need to respond to changes that have happened since these original plans were prepared.

 The PBW will include local specific policies that will guide the future of the Borough over the next 15 years and will supplement the strategic policies in the North Northamptonshire JCS.
-The JCS is currently being prepared by the North Northamptonshire Joint Planning Unit and it is anticipated that it will be adopted in 2015.
+The JCS was prepared by the North Northamptonshire Joint Planning Unit and adopted in 2016.